First aid for babies and children

 Key facts

-- It's important to learn first aid if you are a parent or carer, or if you work with children.
+- It's important to learn first aid for babies and children if you are a parent or carer, or if you work with children.

-- You should learn how to do first aid by attending a training course to learn the basic life support steps.
+- Learn how to give first aid by attending a training course.

-- First aid kits contain many of the things needed to treat common injuries and are important to have around.
+- First aid kits contain basic equipment needed to treat common injuries.

 What is first aid?